ZmnSCPxj-jr/sidepool/doc/02-transactions.md

 recreated.

-When recreating the update transactions, the relative time locks and the fee rates of the recreated update transactions should use the *next* pool update counter value, i.e. the one that is after incrementing.
+When recreating the update transactions, the relative time locks of the recreated update transactions should use the *next* pool update counter value, i.e. the one that is after incrementing.

 Transaction Structure